cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/autocomplete.md

 title: Icon
 demo: '#examples/autocomplete/icon.vue'
 ---
-Autocompletes can have a configurable icon on the left side using the `icon` prop.
+Autocomplete can have a configurable icon on the left side using the `icon` prop.
 Make sure to pick meaningful icons for your use case.
 ::